Iva416/IvasRegexTutorial/REGEXTUTORIAL.md

 # Ivas Regex Tutorial

-Use this tutorial to help you search for information in your code!
+Use this tutorial to help you learn about Regex and help you search for information in your code!

 ## Summary

-A regular expression is a sequence of characters that defines a search pattern in a search pattern for text.
+Regex will help you search for chracters and values in your code.

 ## Table of Contents